CloudLabs-MCW/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     >
     > [Max Concurrency] = [CAP_PERCENTAGE_RESOURCE] / [REQUEST_MIN_RESOURCE_GRANT_PERCENT]

 13. Let's flood the system again and see what happens for `asa.sql.workload02`.
 To do this, we will run an Azure Synapse Pipeline that runs a large number of queries.
-Select the `Orchestrate` Tab. **Run** the **Exercise 8 - Execute Business Analyst Queries** Pipeline, which will run the `asa.sql.workload02` queries.
+Select the `Integrate` Tab. **Run** the **Exercise 8 - Execute Business Analyst Queries** Pipeline, which will run the `asa.sql.workload02` queries.

 14. In the query window, replace the script with the following to see what happened to all of the `asa.sql.workload02` queries that flooded the system, note that many more queries are now being performed in parallel for asa.sql.workload02: